infinitered/ProMotion-form/README.md

 end
 ```

-### Why not Formotion?
+### What about Formotion?

-We've used and like Formotion for some form-heavy apps, but it's a rather bulky gem.
-ProMotion-form works better with ProMotion and is a lot lighter.
+We have used and like Formotion for some form-heavy apps, but it's a rather bulky gem.
+ProMotion-form works better with ProMotion and is a lot smaller.

 ---